A null space property approach to compressed sensing with frames: Introduction

 A natual way to recover $x_0$ from $y$ is first solving

 for the sparse coefficients $\hat z$, then synthesizing it to obtain $\hat x$, i.e., $\hat x=D\hat z$.
-The resulted method is therefore called $\ell^1$-synthesis or synthesis based method~\cite{LML12, DMP1}.
-In the case when the measurements are perturbed, we naturally solve the following:
+The resulting method is therefore called $\ell^1$-synthesis or synthesis based method~\cite{LML12, DMP1}.
+Since we are only seeking the recovery of $x_0$, we say the $\ell^1$-synthesis method \eqref{equ_PD} is \emph{successful} when every minimizer $\hat z$ of \eqref{equ_PD} satisfies $D\hat z=x_0$.